cloudoperators/greenhouse/docs/getting-started/operations/processes.md

 ## Labels Used

-We focus on `labels` in three different places:
+Greenhouse focus on `labels` in three different places:

 - On resources (e.g. `PluginPresets`, `Clusters` but also k8s `Deployments`, `Pods`, etc.)
 - On metrics exposed by those resources